 The funding would may not cover the cost of purchasing a vehicle; however, it would pay for mileage costs on vehicles used by staff and volunteers.

-How To Apply The deadline to apply is noon on 30 June 2020.
+The deadline to apply is noon on 30 June 2020.
 Decisions will be conveyed by the end of August and projects should have started by mid-October 2020.

 Programme Guidance notes, Frequently Asked Questions, and the application form are available on the Armed Forces Covenant Fund Trust’s website.